eizengan/webpacked-w6beta/README.md

-This project is intended to illustrate Webpacker usage within a modern Rails app.
+This project is intended to illustrate Webpacker 6 usage within a modern Rails app.
 You can run the project by cloning the repository, running `bin/setup`, and then starting the server with `bin/rails server`.

 The git history of this project is of significance, having been curated with the intent of guiding the reader through some common usage scenarios involving Webpacker-packed assets.
-The following use Webpacker-packed images, SCSS, and
+The following use Webpacker-packed images, CSS, and
 JS:

 - [397ba3b](https://github.com/eizengan/webpacked-w6beta/commit/397ba3b74b33263cb7afdfc8ebe427beb37d28b2) uses an image in a Rails view